ZlothY29IQ/Gorilla-Cinema/README.md

 The idea for this is to add a little cinema area to watch videos/movies in gtag.
+I thought of this idea as i spend alot of my time in vrchat alone watching stuff in popcorn palace because im a loner with no friends... anyways yeah i thought it would be fun to try and add smth like that to Gorilla Tag

+Adding custions/ sofas/ bean bags/ beds... just comfy furniture Add fireplace???

+Dynamic back lighting? - May be a bit far out of my knowledge level but ill give it an attempt.

 Considering placing it top floor of shop where theres that random empty space.